New York's Greatest Wilderness

 Paddling Safety Essentials

 • Always wear your PFD — required by law for every person in the boat.
-Wear it; don't just stow it.

 • Carry a waterproof map — cell service on the water is unreliable.
-A waterproof copy of your route is essential for multi-lake trips.

 • Bring 2+ liters of water per person per day.
 Never drink untreated lake or river water.